xormeuk/github_replica/README.md

    export GITHUB_TOKEN='your_github_token_here'
     ```

-Run the script with the following command, replacing GITHUB_USERNAME with the username of the GitHub account whose repositories you want to clone, and destination_dir with the path to the directory where the repositories should be cloned.
+Run the script with the following command, replacing destination_dir with the path to the directory where the repositories should be cloned.

-go run checkout_all_repo.go GITHUB_USERNAME destination_dir
+go run checkout_all_repo.go destination_dir